 ATV / UTV Route Information

-As of April 1st, 2021, the City of New London will open designated streets within the City as ATV/UTV routes.
-Per Municipal Code #9.49, all streets are open for ATV/UTV access EXCEPT the following:
+Per Municipal Code #9.49, all streets in the New London corporate limits are open for ATV/UTV access EXCEPT for the following:

 For the official City of New London ATV / UTV Routes Map click here.